qouteall/immptl/docs/wiki/Dimension-Stack.md

 #### Bedrock Replacement

 Specify a block that the bedrock will be replaced into.
 If empty, the bedrock will not be replaced.

+#### Connects Previous, Connects Next

+By disabling it, a specific portal will be removed from the dimension stack.

 ### Re-configure Dimension Stack Using the Command